Tom Matthews

 Tom’s story:

-Tom was a promising mountain biker when he had a fall while out riding with his uncle and a friend in March 2009, which left him wheelchair bound at the age of 16.
 “I was racing down a mountain and I went over the handlebars and broke my neck,” he recalls.
 “I’ve always been competitive and also played rugby and football before my accident.
 I was looking to become a professional mountain biker but then my accident changed all that.”

 Although he initially trained with the Welsh squad after leaving hospital Matthews then turned his back on the sport, a decision that he still feels was right for him.

-In February 2017 Tom moved from the GB Pathway Squad to the Performance Squad and partnered fellow Welshman Paul Davies to win bronze in the World Team Championships in Slovakia.
-In October he was part of an historic one-two-three for GB in the men’s class 1 singles, losing to Paralympic champion Rob Davies in the final after showing great character and fight to come back from 2-1 down to beat the Italian Federico Falco in the semi-final.
+Tom won his first major medals at the European Championships in 2015, taking bronze in the men’s class 1 singles and gold in the team event.
+Having missed out on qualification for Rio due to a broken leg he returned to win the US Open and in 2017 he partnered fellow Welshman Paul Davies to win bronze in the World Team Championships in Slovakia.
+In October he was part of an historic one-two-three for GB in the men’s class 1 singles at the European Championships, losing to Paralympic champion Rob Davies in the final.

 The postponement of the Paralympic Games in 2020 gave Tom the opportunity to regain full fitness and he played superbly in Tokyo, beating the World number three Ki-won Nam from Korea, Lavrov and former World and European medallist Andrea Borgato from Italy on his way to securing a bronze medal in the men’s class 1 singles on his Paralympic debut.